⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Net Interest Income

-Interest income earned on loans held on the balance sheet, net of associated interest expense.
+Income earned from interest on loans held or retained on the balance sheet.

 🎯 WHY THIS MATTERS